MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/upgrade-distribution-lists.md

 # Upgrade distribution lists to Office 365 Groups in Outlook

-It's easy to upgrade distribution lists to Office 365 Groups in Outlook!
+You can upgrade distribution lists to Office 365 Groups with Outlook.
 This is a great way to give your organization's distribution lists all the features and functionality of Office 365 groups.
 [Why you should upgrade your distribution lists to groups in Outlook](https://support.office.com/article/7fb3d880-593b-4909-aafa-950dd50ce188.aspx)

 You can upgrade DLs one at a time, or several at the same time.